akarikojima/Mushroom-Classification/README.md

 ## Overview

   * **Challenge:** The task, as defined by the Kaggle challenge is to use categorical features from 23 different species of gilled mushrooms to predict the edibility of a given mushroom.
   * **Approach:** The approach in this repository formulates the problem as a classification task, using deep recurrent neural networks, where one-hot encoding is applied to the categorical features to convert them into numerical format.
-The transformed features are used as input for the model, and the performance of Decision Tree Classifier used to predict mushroom edibility (e.g., edible or poisonous).
+The transformed features are used as input for the model, and the performance of Decision Tree Classifier used to predict mushroom edibility (e.g. edible or poisonous).
   * **Summary:** The Decision Tree Classifier was able to predict the edibility of mushrooms with 100% accuracy.

-## Summary of Workdone

-Include only the sections that are relevant an appropriate.

 ### Data

 * Data:
-  * Type: For example
+  * Type: Categorical
-    * Input: medical images (1000x1000 pixel jpegs), CSV file: image filename -> diagnosis
+    * Input: Mushrooms characteristics, CSV file: characteristics -> edibility
-    * Input: CSV file of features, output: signal/background flag in 1st column.
-  * Size: How much data?
+  * Size: 8124 rows, 23 features, CSV file: 365.2 KB
-  * Instances (Train, Test, Validation Split): how many data points?
-Ex: 1000 patients for training, 200 for testing, none for validation
+  * Instances (Train, Test, Validation Split): 4784 characteristics for training, 1625 for testing, 1625 for validation

 #### Preprocessing / Clean up

-* Describe any manipulations you performed to the data.
+* In the feature, 'stalk-root', there were unknown values.
+ * These were converted to characteristics depending on the frequency of the class
+* The features, 'gill-attachment' and 'veil-type', were dropped due to their irrelevancy

 #### Data Visualization